grunwmar/interface-metaclass/README.md

 # Interface metaclass

-Definig a cell interface ,then defining bacterial, archeal and eukaryotic cells
+Definig a cell interface, then defining bacterial, archeal and eukaryotic cells
 ```python
 from interface import Interface